 Late 20th and 21st Century US Legislation

-Trends in recent US legislation have focused on increasing transparency in promotional activities of life science companies, protecting patient privacy, and finding a balance between improving patient safety and speeding access to innovative medical products.
-This module focuses on legislation that has been enacted at the federal level, such as the Prescription Drug Marketing Act, HIPAA, FDAAA, and the Affordable Care Act (ACA).
+Trends in recent US legislation have focused on increasing transparency in promotional activities of life science companies, protecting patient privacy, reducing drug costs, addressing opioid abuse, and finding a balance between improving patient safety and speeding access to innovative medical products.
+This module focuses on legislation that has been enacted at the federal level, such as the Prescription Drug Marketing Act, HIPAA, FDAAA, the Affordable Care Act (ACA), the 21st Century Cures Act, the Bipartisan Budget Act of 2018, and the SUPPORT for Patients and Communities Act.
 Trends in federal legislation and state and local laws are also discussed.

 Marketing and Sales in the Biopharmaceutical Industry